-Patricia Vazquez Topete is a Regional Program Associate for the California Complete Count – Census 2020.
+Patricia Vazquez-Topete is a Regional Program Manager for the California Complete Count – Census 2020.
 She moved to the United States from Mexico at age 12 and was an English-language learner.
 She has worked on national human rights policy at the Washington Office on Latin America.
 Patricia worked on immigration outreach from a faith-based perspective with World Relief and has worked as an Outreach Admissions Counselor serving first-generation Latino and immigrant students in the Central Valley.
 Most recently, she worked as an Executive Fellow at the Labor and Workforce Development Agency, working on the development of projects affecting English-language learners, immigrants, refugees and farmworkers across the state.
 She received a bachelor’s degree in Political Science from Fresno Pacific University and a graduate certificate in applied policy and government from Sacramento State University.

 Carlos Omar Beltran

-Carlos Beltran is a Regional Program Associate for the California Complete Count - Census 2020.
+Carlos Beltran is a Regional Program Manager for the California Complete Count - Census 2020.
 Before joining the California Complete Count Office, Carlos served as an Executive Fellow in the California Secretary of State’s Office where he helped oversee the California Students Vote project and the implementation of the California University and College Ballot Bowl.
 He also has a background in working with immigration non-profits and has accreditation by the Board of Immigration Appeals that allows him to assist undocumented individuals in immigration proceedings before the Department of Homeland Security.
 Carlos obtained a dual bachelor’s in Political Science and Ethnic Studies from California State University, Fullerton and a master’s in Education from the University of California, Los Angeles.